robrant/pi-setup/docs/setup.md

 	$> sudo pip install passlib

-Expect to see this error if you dont:
+Expect to see this error if you don't:

 		TASK [pi-user : Creating user "pi" with admin access] **************************
 		fatal: [<host>]: